CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/peerprep/ai/usage-log.md

 ### Tool:
 GitHub Copilot (GPT-5 Mini)
 ### Prompt/Command:
-Copilot was asked to generate functions for setting up and disconnecting a SSE connection.
+Copilot was asked to generate functions for setting up and disconnecting a SSE connection based on our architecture specifications for matching service notifications.
 ### Output Summary:
 Copilot provided an api function for joining, functions for notification, safe-writing and closing the SSE connection, as well as a sseClients hashmap.
 ### Action Taken: